3939HatsuneMiku/3939HatsuneMiku/README.md

 - Hi, I’m Merijn
-- I am currently a first year student
+- I am currently a secondyear student
 - Please have patience with me, I have autism

 <!---